The Best Video Editing Software For YouTubers

 Filmora allows you to color correct videos to your liking or you can use their built in presets.
 You can also adjust audio levels to blend in music.
 Last, you can export your video to different formats.
 It works by way of adding different pieces of content to your timeline so you’re able to lay everything in one view.

 What I find lacking however with this software is the ability to fine tune audio.
 Depending on your microphone, you may want to increase the highs and lower the base or vice versa.
 With Filmora it’s all a bit lacking.
-Last, you can get download Filmora for free but all videos made with the free version have a watermark.

 Pros: